nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

     ## [3] "GTEX.139T4.0326.SM.5K7XN.1" "GTEX.11P82.1826.SM.5PNYJ.1"
     ## [5] "GTEX.13U4I.1826.SM.5IJD2.1" "GTEX.13O21.1726.SM.5MR5A.1"

-Yea, we have joined some data frames.
+Yea!
+We have joined some data frames.
 Now let’s do a little more cleaning and joining.

 ``` r